VWO Insights

 And this is where website heatmap, a qualitative UX research tool that tracks and visualizes visitors’ on-site or on-page behavior, comes into the picture.

-The first thing to keep in mind when designing an interface or when designing for better UX is that this process is a continuous one – there is no one final, fixed design that will work forever.
+The first thing to keep in mind when designing an interface or when designing for better user experience is that this process is a continuous one – there is no one final, fixed design that will work forever.
 People change their choices and often modify their needs.

-This, coupled with the n number of updates on every digital platform, calls for continuous design iterations and hence, makes the exercise of gathering, analyzing and leveraging user interaction data ever more important.
+This, coupled with the large number of updates on every digital platform, calls for continuous design iterations and hence, makes the exercise of gathering, analyzing and leveraging user interaction data ever more important.

 And what better way to achieve this than leveraging the power of a robust website heatmap tool.
 Heatmap tools tell you exactly what works and what doesn’t, and also provides actionable data, so the changes you make are data-backed.

-How can heatmaps be used to improve UX?
+How can heatmaps be used to improve user experience?

 There are different kinds of customer experience heatmaps, and each one has its own way of revealing how visitors behave on your website.
-Let’s see what these customer experience heatmaps are all about and how they help improve UX.
+Let’s see what these customer experience heatmaps are all about and how they help improve user experience.

 Group 1000007715.png